HaikuTeam/animator/QA.md

-I can ungroup a group I created, including an element that has 3D rotation Ungrouping preserves the layout of the group elements I see on stage at the time I ungrouped Ungrouping destroys any existing layout animations of the elements that were grouped
+I can ungroup a group I created, including an element that has 3D rotation Ungrouping preserves the layout of the group elements I see on stage at the time I ungrouped Ungrouping destroys any existing layout animations of the elements that were grouped If any affected element's layout properties were bound to an expression or animated, I receive a warning modal If I select the option for "don't show again" in the warning modal, I don't see this warning again

 Origin